ghostop14/sparrow-wifi/README.md

 <p align="center">
   <img src="https://github.com/ghostop14/sparrow-wifi/blob/master/sparrow-screenshot.png" width="800"/>
 </p>

+NOTE: This project is under active development so check back regularly for updates, bugfixes, and new features.

 ## Installation
 sparrow-wifi uses python3, qt5, and qtchart behind the scenes.
 On a standard debian variant you will may already have python3 and qt5 installed.
 The only addition to run is qtchart.
 Therefore you may need to run the following command for setup: